You are listening to the Sean Hannity Radio Show Podcast.

 The Sunni Arabs.

-When you talk about Saudi Arabia and and these other countries, yes.
+The Sunni Arabs when you talk about Saudi Arabia and these other countries.

-Now we're we're not turning into you know kissing cousins overnight, but we have mutual interests, which I think can be developed.
+We're not turning into kissing cousins overnight, but we have mutual interests, which I think can be developed.

 Group us together like they grouped the NATO countries back in 1947 or 48, and you can change this region.

-You're you're talking about like a a Middle Eastern NATO that would include Israel, the Saudis, the Jordanians, the Egyptians.
+You're talking about like a Middle Eastern NATO that would include Israel, the Saudis, the Jordanians, the Egyptians.

-Do you agree with my analysis, but for Obama and this horrific risk that he took with the Iranians that could lead to a Iranian hegemony in the region that maybe this alliance never would have occurred?
+Do you agree with my analysis, but for Obama and this horrific risk that he took with the Iranians that could lead to Iranian hegemony in the region, that maybe this alliance never would have occurred?

 Well, we have other interests too.

-For example, with Egypt, we have very serious interest in preventing ISIS, Islamic state, from taking over some of the Sinai Peninsula and from there using that of the springboard into the Nile Valley.
+For example, with Egypt, we have very serious interests in preventing ISIS, Islamic State, from taking over some of the Sinai Peninsula and from there using that as a springboard into the Nile Valley.

 So, you know, we both are monitoring ISIS movements in that whole area.

-What happens next is you could have eighty million Egyptians crossing the Mediterranean and joining the Syrian refugees who have already bombarded Europe.
+What happens next is you could have 80 million Egyptians crossing the Mediterranean and joining the Syrian refugees who have already bombarded Europe.

-You're gonna have a much larger refugee problem.
+You're going to have a much larger refugee problem.

 These are global issues.

-This isn't just a local problem or Israel or or uh two Arab states.
+This isn't just a local problem for Israel or two Arab states.

-But but didn't that almost happen with Mohammed Morsi, you know, one of the founders of the Muslim Brotherhood, one of the leaders of the Muslim Brotherhood for the short time that he took over Egypt.
+But didn't that almost happen with Mohammed Morsi, one of the founders of the Muslim Brotherhood, one of the leaders of the Muslim Brotherhood for the short time that he took over Egypt?

-And and I thought America acted deplorably when Obama handed him, you know, 1.5 billion dollars and F 16s and tanks, and with this guy's history supporting the Muslim Brotherhood, which even our own country identifies as a terrorist state and a terrorist organization.
+And with this guy's history supporting the Muslim Brotherhood, which even our own country identifies as a terrorist state and a terrorist organization.

-You know, the um spiritual head of the Muslim Brotherhood sits in Qatar.
+You know, the spiritual head of the Muslim Brotherhood sits in Qatar.

 And I've seen his quotes.